finegrain-ai/refiners/docs/guides/adapting_sdxl/index.md

-prompt = "a futuristic castle surrounded by a forest, mountains in the background" seed = 42 sdxl.set_inference_steps(50, first_step=0) sdxl.set_self_attention_guidance(
+prompt = "a futuristic castle surrounded by a forest, mountains in the background" seed = 42 sdxl.set_inference_steps(50, first_step=0)

-    enable=True, scale=0.75
+# Enable self-attention guidance to enhance the quality of the generated images
-)  # Enable self-attention guidance to enhance the quality of the generated images
+sdxl.set_self_attention_guidance(enable=True, scale=0.75)

 # ...
 Inference process